Ariel653851/Sigma/README.md

-the perfect site to improve ur skill in physic and chemistry
+The perfect site to improve ur skill in physic and chemistry